Bin-Chicken-Cartel/HTB-Global-Cyber-Skills-Benchmark-CTF-2025-Operation-Blackout/README.md

 ## Overview

-This repository contains comprehensive write-ups for the **Global Cyber Skills Benchmark CTF 2025: Operation Blackout** hosted by HackTheBox.
+This repository contains comprehensive write-ups for the **Global Cyber Skills Benchmark CTF 2025: Operation Blackout** hosted by HackTheBox, that we were able to complete - we were unable to complete all challenges of the event.
 These write-ups provide detailed solutions and methodologies for various cybersecurity challenges across multiple categories.

 ## Event Information